JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Initial Ideas.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Our initial methodology of narrowing down to our potential project was to judge the ideas on the basis of individual interest and excitement towards them.
-There was a clear consensus that **A)** The tinder for finding housemates idea and **B)** The Finding a movie to watch using a virtual dartboard; were the two favourites.</p>
+There was a clear consensus that 1.
+The tinder for finding housemates idea and 2.
+The Finding a movie to watch using a virtual dartboard; were the two favourites.</p>